-1. Accuracy:

-Verify that the data is correct with minimal or no errors
+- 1. Accuracy: - Verify that the data is correct with minimal or no errors a.

-Example: If the agency collects the CID number of their service users, ensure that the CID provided by the user is accurate by cross-checking with the Census information a.
 Mandatory fields:

+Example: If the agency collects the CID number of their service users, ensure that the CID provided by the user is accurate by cross-checking with the census information